 Cost indicator: Five courses from £75 per person

-Cream wooden clad walls make this small restaurant feel almost nautical, and with little else to distract you the focus falls fully to the food.
+Cream wooden clad walls make The Little Chart Room feel almost nautical, and with little else to distract you the focus falls fully to the food.
 Expect cheffy creations like rainbow carrots, goat’s cheese, cumin, buckwheat, hazelnuts and alexanders, and lamb rump, sweetbreads, labneh, anchovies, sweetheart cabbage and pink fir apple potatoes.

 Maximum capacity: 14

 Cost indicator: Room charge of £200, mains from £20

 The Kitchin Restaurant